mvniemi/duke_cs290_portfolio/progress_report_template.md

 ### What can you do to be more productive next time you are working on a similar task?

 Progress as of 3/7:
-  -Webinar was visted on 2/26, need to do writeup -Sakai is succesfully installed and running on local VM.
+  -Webinar was visted on 2/26, need to do writeup \n -Sakai is succesfully installed and running on local VM.
   -Bug identified, will try and fix the one I found.